leiferlab/NeRVEclustering/README_leifer_lab.txt

 	G2 - Same as above but with gPhotoCorr.

 	Ratio2 - First, both the green and red signals are smoothed with a 5 time step fwhm Gaussian filter.
 Then the Ratio is then taken as  gPhotoCorr/rPhotoCorr and normalized as delta R/ R0 in the same way as R2 and G2.
 Some modifications are made to deal with some of the nans.

+If you flagged any neurons using VisuzliedTrackedData.mat, then you will also see
+	flagged_neurons - a list of neuron IDs that are flagged and should not be considered flagged_volumes - a list of volume indexes that are flagged and should not be considered.

 Other fields:
 behavior - structure with
     ethogram: t Volumes by 1 vector of behaviors, -1 for reverse, 0 pause, 1 forward, 2 turn.
 Behaviors determined automatically using the centerlines.
-       x_pos: t Volumes by 1 vector of x coordinates in the reference frame of the plate.
+       x_pos: t Volumes by 1 vector of x coordinates of the worm center of mass in the reference frame of the plate.
        y_pos: t Volumes by 1 vector of y coordinates in the reference frame of the plate.
            v: t Volumes by 1 vector of worm center of mass velocities in the reference frame of the plate.
 Positive is forward, negative reverse.
        pc1_2: t Volumes by 2 vector of the projections onto the first two eigenworms.